 “I had hoped and expected my business colleague would have had the strength to continue the battle to prove our innocence.
 For reasons yet to surface he chose to do otherwise,” Manafort said Friday.
 “This does not alter my commitment to defend myself against the untrue piled-up charges contained in the indictments against me.”

 In court filings over the past few months, Gates gradually began to show the strain the case was placing on him and his family.

 He frequently pleaded with U.S. District Court Judge Amy Berman Jackson for leniency in his house arrest to let him attend sporting events with his four children.
 Even on Friday, ahead of his plea, Gates had asked the judge to let him take his children to Boston for spring break so they could “learn about American history in general, and the Revolutionary War in particular.”

-Gates’ plea comes on the heels of last week’s stunning indictment that laid out a broad operation of election meddling by Russia.
-It began in 2014, and employed fake social media accounts and on-the-ground politicking to promote Trump’s campaign, disparage Hillary Clinton and sow division and discord widely among the U.S. electorate.
+Gates’ plea comes on the heels of the stunning indictment last week that laid out a broad operation of election meddling by Russia, which began in 2014, and employed fake social media accounts and on-the-ground politicking to promote Trump’s campaign, disparage Hillary Clinton and sow division and discord widely among the U.S. electorate.